BatLabLancaster/preparenovonix/README.rst

 Prepare Novonix Data
 ====================

-This code handles common issues encountered in files generated with a range of `Novonix`_ software versions and it can add extra information.
-There is a master function *prepare_novonix* that can run at once all the available features, providing also flexibility to only choose some.
+**preparenovonix** is a Python package that handles common issues encountered in files generated with a range of software versions from the `Novonix`_ battery-testers.
+The code can also add extra information that makes easier coulombic counting and relating a measurement to the experimental protocol.
+The code provides a master function, *prepare_novonix*, that can run at once all the available `features`_, providing also flexibility to choose only some.

-The code can be used to test if a file has the expected structure for a `Novonix`_ file (*isnovoix* function) and to read a specific column from a raw `Novonix`_ file (*read_column* function).
-Files can be cleanned from empty lines and characters added after the ']' in the header and failed tests are handled by modifying the capacity column to start at the sum of the capacities from the failed tests, instead of 0 (*cleannovonix* function).

-The extra information that can be created for **cleaned** files (functions: *novonix_add_state* and *novonix_add_loopnr*) is:

--  A 'State' column with 0 for the first measurement of a particular step, 1 for regular data points, 2 to indicate the last measurement in that series and -1 for single measurements.
--  A reduced protocol with one command per numerated line.
--  A 'Protocol line' column that makes reference to the reduced protocol lines.
--  A 'Loop number' column with 0s when commands are not repeated and monotoncally increasing integers starting from 1, to indicate the repetition number.

 Example
 -------